BowFlex Treadmills

 The new BowFlex treadmills are huge step up from the BXT models that they are replacing.
 The running decks are larger, the motors are more powerful, the cushioning is more advanced, and they now have touch screen displays and Bluetooth tracking capability to compete in the current marketplace.

-The BXT8J, Treadmill 10 and the advanced Treadmill 22 have some very appealing features that compare well with offerings from NordicTrack and ProForm.
+The T6, T9 and T16 have some very appealing features that compare well with offerings from NordicTrack and Sole.
 But there is a lot of competition in that $1500-$2000 price range, so it will be a difficult battle.

 BowFlex Treadmill or Max Trainer…Which Should You Choose?

-If you’re looking for a traditional treadmill, then your choice is only between the Treadmill 10 and Treadmill 22.
-We would opt for the more advanced Treadmill 22 if budget allows because you get more incline capability and a larger touch screen.
+If you’re looking for a traditional treadmill, then your choice is between the T6, T9 and T16.
+We would opt for the more advanced T16 if budget allows because you get a large touchscreen which makes the JRNY workout experience so much more enjoyable.

 If you’re looking for something a little different, then consider one of the Max Trainers.
-We would go for at least the M6 so you can get the tracking/sharing capability as well as the additional workouts.
-The M3 only has the one workout option.
+We would go for at least the M9 so you can get the touch screen display and additional resistance levels.

-Same is true with the BowFlex Max Trainers.
-You get a one, two and three year warranty on the M3, M6 & M9, respectively, which isn’t a lot of coverage at all.
+Same isn’t true with the BowFlex Max Trainers though.
+You get a two, three and three year warranty on the M6, M9 and M16, respectively, which isn’t a lot of coverage at all.

-That’s really the only downside to the BowFlex treadmills and other cardio equipment.
+That’s really the only downside to the BowFlex lineup.
 Other than that they offer a truly unique workout experience with excellent features and capabilities.